scobru/SE-2Gun/README.md

 ## Important Notice ⚠️

-**Attention**: Currently, this Gun.js implementation is not connected to any external relay.
-As a result, all data saved and managed through Gun will exclusively use your browser's local storage.
+**Attention**: If you don't connect any relay in the configuration file, this Gun.js implementation will operate without external relays.
+Consequently, all data saved and managed through Gun will be stored exclusively in your browser's local storage.
 This means:

 1. Data will not persist across different browser sessions or devices.
 2. Data sharing between users will be limited.
-3. Clearing your browser cache will result in the loss of all saved data.
+3. All saved data will be lost when you clear your browser cache or close the browser.

 It is recommended to use this configuration for development and testing purposes only.
 For a complete and functional implementation in a production environment, it is necessary to configure and connect Gun to appropriate relays to ensure data persistence and synchronization.